 Keep in mind that power lines are not designed to carry data.
 Any electrical device connected to the same powerline can cause issues with the signal.
 Especially devices with large motors like washing machines, refrigerators, etc, will cause problems.

-Powerline adapters are great to fix that one spot where you can’t get a network connection to, or that is just out of range of your wireless network.
+Powerline adapters are great to fix that one spot where you can’t get a network connection, or that is just out of range of your wireless network.
 Don’t use them as the main backbone of your network.

 It’s better to use a mesh network then powerline adapters.
-Only use them if nothing else works, or if you don’t have the budget for it.
+Only use them if nothing else works, or if you don’t have the budget for them.